Short answer

 What is the best free CRM for nonprofits?

-HubSpot is the only nonprofit CRM with a genuinely free tier — unlimited contacts, no time limit, no credit card required.
+HubSpot is the only nonprofit CRM in this list with a genuinely free tier: no time limit, no credit card required, and the free FAQ currently frames it around up to two users and 1,000 contacts.
 It lacks nonprofit-specific features and grant management, but for organizations that primarily track donor relationships, the free tier is functional.
-Salesforce is free licenses through TechSoup but requires $30,000-$100,000 to implement.
+Salesforce offers free licenses through Power of Us but requires $30,000-$100,000 to implement.

 How do free nonprofit CRMs compare to paid options?